 Focuses on Judeo-Spanish literature from the 10th century to the first years of the Spanish Jewish diaspora (end of the 15th century).
 Poetry and narrative are read as works of moral instruction rooted in traditional modes of art and thought.
 Considers also the preservation of Judeo-Spanish culture in the Sephardic diaspora through ballads and songs recorded from oral traditions.

 HISP 1240A.
-Fashion and the Fictions of Identity in Early Modern Spain.
+Fashion and Fiction in the Early Modern Hispanic World.

 HISP 1240C.
 Golden Age Short Stories.